 The understanding of Catholic practice for the purpose of admission to schools in the Diocese of Portsmouth is “membership of the Catholic Church and attendance at Sunday Mass (this includes a Saturday evening Vigil Mass) and evidenced by a priest on the supplementary information form.

-3.1 All members of Churches Together in England and of CYTUN are deemed to be
+3.1 All members of Churches Together in England and of CYTUN are deemed to be included in the above definition.

 Applications for twins/multiple birth children